Loading

 Payment structure:

-The way you get paid by an affiliate program is an important consideration – especially if you are based outside of the US.
+The way you get paid by an affiliate program is an important consideration, especially if you are based outside of the US.
 I’ve detailed the most up-to-date terms for payment in each category, but these are subject to change.
 Be careful when you look at other blog posts too – I myself have run into numerous sources that have outdated information posted.
 But remember, these payment sums may also have additional fees (usually depending on where you are located, the currency you get paid in, and the payment method)

 Minimum payment threshold: The minimum payment amount varies for each program from $5 to $500 or more; if you don’t make this threshold in a given pay cycle, you won’t be paid.

-Payment methods: Some pay per click affiliate programs have a wide variety of payment methods while others only offer two or three.
+Payment methods: Some pay-per-click affiliate programs have a wide variety of payment methods while others only offer two or three.
 Make sure to verify whether you qualify for these.

 Referral programs + conditions: And one of the best ways to earn passive income?
 Off your referral’s revenue!
-Many PPC programs have their own pay per click affiliate programs (mainly those in the easy and medium categories).
-PPC affiliate referral programs are an ideal way to boost profits, though most affiliate programs are limited to one year about – but some are lifetime as well!
+Many PPC programs have their own pay-per-click affiliate programs (mainly those in the easy and medium categories).
+PPC affiliate referral programs are an ideal way to boost profits, though most affiliate programs are limited to one year about, but some are lifetime as well!

-2 Important things to qualify for pay per click programs…
+2 Important things to qualify for pay-per-click programs…

-**An important thing to note: almost all pay per click affiliate programs, unless indicated in this list otherwise, operate only with clean, above-the-board websites.
+**An important thing to note: almost all pay-per-click affiliate programs, unless indicated in this list otherwise, operate only with clean, above-the-board websites.
 This means no sexuality, violence, weapons, illegal activities, malware, viruses, politics or religions on your website preferably.
 Advertisers online, like anywhere else, don’t want to be associated with controversial or dirty publishers.

-**Another thing: since most programs listed here work with US-based advertisers, it’s best if the majority of your traffic comes from english-speaking countries, specifically the US and Canada.
+**Another thing: since most programs listed here work with US-based advertisers, it’s best if the majority of your traffic comes from English-speaking countries, specifically the US and Canada.
 However, there are some multilingual PPC affiliate programs and they’re included in this list!

-Pay Per Click Affiliate Programs for Beginners
+What Are The Best Pay Per Click Affiliate Programs for Beginners?

 Criteria: